Sioweb/HRWorks/README.md

 ### Client::load(String $Target, Array Payload = NULL)

 Load requires minimum a target.
-For some actions like `GetPresentPersonsOfOrganizationUnit` you need to add payload as Array:
+For some actions like `GetPresentPersonsOfOrganizationUnit` you need to add payload as array:

 ```php
 // Client::load(String $Target, Array Payload = NULL)